 The drop box is an additional resource provided by the Rhinelander Police Department at no cost to assist combating dangerous prescription abuse and misuse.
 Both prescription and non-prescription medications are accepted.

-In the first three months of 2012 the Rhinelander Police Department has collected over 132 pounds of pills.
+In 2018 the Rhinelander Police Department has collected over 418 pounds of pills.

-For additional information please contact Detective Sergeant Joshua Pudlowski or Chief Michael Steffes at the Rhinelander Police Department, 715-365-5300.
+For additional information please contact Detective Sergeant Joshua Chiamulera or Detective Sergeant Kyle Parish at the Rhinelander Police Department, 715-365-5300.